AlexeyVasilenkoDev/VolunteeringHub/README.md

 To use this project, you will need to have Docker and Docker Compose installed on your local machine.
 If you don't have them installed yet, you can follow the instructions [here](https://docs.docker.com/compose/install/)!

-Once you have Docker and Docker Compose installed, you can run the following command:
+Once you have Docker and Docker Compose installed and running, you can type the following command:
 `docker-compose up --build`.

 This will start the application and all its dependencies in Docker containers.